 Skip links

-Belgian 6% and 12% reduced VAT rates to be consolidated into new 9% rate
+‘Super Nota’ Tax reform proposal to reignites consolidation of 6% and 12% reduced VAT rates to new 9% rate

-The Belgian Finance Ministry has announced plans to combine the existing 6% and 12% reduced VAT rates into a new 9% rate.
-The standard VAT rate of 21% will be unchanged.
+In July 2022, the Belgian Finance Ministry had announced plans to combine the existing 6% and 12% reduced VAT rates into a new 9% rate.
+The standard VAT rate of 21% would be unchanged.
+However, these plans ended when tax reform talking ended in July 2023.
+This also delayed the scheduled July 2024 Belgian e-invoicing launch to January 2026..

 The consolidation would effectively mean a net tax rise since there are many more supplies at the 6% rate, including: